What is baldness?

-What are the complications of baldness and hair transplantation procedures?
+What are possible complications of baldness and hair transplantation procedures?

-Baldness may lower cause self-esteem.
-There are complications associated with hair transplantation procedures that include:
+Baldness may lower self-esteem.
+In addition, there are complications from hair transplantation procedures that include:

 - Patchy hair growth.
-Sometimes, the growth of newly placed hair has a patchy look, especially if it is placed next to a thinning area.
+Sometimes, the growth of newly placed hair has a patchy look, especially if it's placed next to a thinning area.
 This can often be fixed with more surgery.

-- Bleeding and/or wide scars.
-Tension on the scalp from some of the scalp reduction techniques can cause wide scars and/or bleeding.
+- Bleeding or wide scars.
+Tension on the scalp from some of the scalp reduction techniques can cause wide scars or bleeding.